cloud-commander/face-mask-detection/RPi-Infererence/README.md

 ### Building your own image
 I have provided the Dockerfile if you wish to make your own image that employs a custom model.

-As building a model on the RPi is painfully slow, I suggest you make use of the cross-compiling functionality of buildx within Docker to build the image on your much faster x86 device instead.
+As building an image on the RPi is painfully slow, I suggest you make use of the cross-compiling functionality of buildx within Docker to build the image on your much faster x86 device instead.

 `docker buildx build --platform linux/arm/v7 -t YOURDOCKERHUB/image:latest --push . `